Mrkd007/Techbhukkad-Windows-App/README.md

 # Techbhukkad-Windows-App
-This is my first database maintained windows form having separate windows for different types of users
+This is my first database maintained windows form having separate windows for different types of users.
+It is actually a Food Shop maintainance system.